Madonna of the Cat (Barocci)

-History and Description
+History and description

 The painting was made for Count Antonio Brancaleoni of Piobbico.
 Engravings of the painting appeared by 1577.

 The Holy Family, consisting of Joseph, Mary, a young John the Baptist, and an infant Jesus at Mary's breast, are portrayed in a domestic moment.
-John appears to be teasing the cat with a captured goldfinch, an allegoric symbol of Christ's Passion.
+John appears to be teasing the cat with a captured goldfinch, an allegoric symbol of Christ’s Passion.
 John's reed rests against a wall in the background.
 The main characters form a proto-Baroque-style diagonal to the right.
 In the style of Barocci, the cheeks are rosy.

+Another version

+There is another version of this painting in the Musée Condé, in Chantilly.
+This version, which the museum names The Holy Family with a Cat, does not contain any visible X-ray changes, unlike the one in London.
+The original work is believed to be therefore be the one in London, while the one in Chantilly would be a replica made in the artist's studio with the participation of his disciples.